 Save for each Issuer, no other party has separately verified the information contained herein.
 Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Dealers or the Trustee as to the accuracy or completeness of the information contained or incorporated in this EMTN Programme Prospectus or any other information provided by the Issuers or the Guarantor in connection with the Programme.
-No Dealer or the Trustee accepts any liability in relation to the information contained or incorporated by reference in this EMTN Programme Prospectus or any other information provided by the Issuers or the Guarantor in connection with the Programme.
+No Dealer or the Trustee accepts any liability in relation to the information provided by the Issuers or the Guarantor in contained or incorporated by reference in this EMTN Programme Prospectus or any other information provided by the Issuers or the Guarantor in contained or incorporated by the Issuers or the Guarantor in contained or incorporated by the Issuers or the Guarantor in contained or incorporated by the Issuers or the Guarantor in contained by the Issuers or the Guarantor in con